OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Including the token in an encrypted cookie - often within the authentication cookie - and then at the server side matching it (after decrypting authentication cookie) with the token in hidden form field or parameter/header for ajax calls mitigates both the issues mentioned above.
 This works because a sub domain has no way to over-write an properly crafted encrypted cookie without the necessary information such as encryption key.

+**Note about Triple Submit Cookie**

+This mitigation is proposed by John Wilander in 2012 at OWASP Appsec Research.
+This technique adds an additional step to double submit cookie approach by verifying if the request contains two cookies with same name (please note, attacker need to write an additional cookie to bypass double submit cookie mitigation).
+Though it mitigates the issues discussed in bypass of double submit cookie, it introduces new problems such as cookie jar overflow (in-details and more issue details [here](https://media.blackhat.com/eu-13/briefings/Lundeen/bh-eu-13-deputies-still-confused-lundeen-wp.pdf) and [here](https://webstersprodigy.net/2012/08/03/analysis-of-john-wilanders-triple-submit-cookies/)

 ## Use of Custom Request Headers

 Adding CSRF tokens, a double submit cookie and value, encrypted token, or other defense that involves changing the UI can frequently be complex or otherwise problematic.
 An alternate defense that is particularly well suited for AJAX/XHR endpoints is the use of a custom request header.
 This defense relies on the [same-origin policy (SOP)](https://en.wikipedia.org/wiki/Same-origin_policy) restriction that only JavaScript can be used to add a custom header, and only within its origin.
 By default, browsers do not allow JavaScript to make cross origin requests.